 (a) dysfunctions or disorders arising from the structures or functions of the spine and the effects of those dysfunctions or disorders on the nervous system; and

 (b) dysfunctions or disorders arising from the structures or functions of the joints.

-Chiropractors practise within the scope of practice to examine, diagnosis and provide care to patients with a variety of health concerns related to the spine and joints and the effect on the nervous system, such as low back, shoulder and knee pain, sports injuries, and overall wellness care.
-Chiropractors focus on patient-centred care, using manual therapies, and often work in collaboration with other regulated health professionals.
+Chiropractors practise within the scope of practice to examine, diagnose and provide care to patients with a variety of health concerns related to the spine and joints and the effect on the nervous system, such as low back, shoulder and knee pain, sports injuries, and overall wellness care.
+Chiropractors focus on patient-centred care, use manual therapies, and often work in collaboration with other regulated health professionals.